Splinting: The Constipation Hack You Didn't Know Existed

 One small study that used MRI imaging to evaluate the effectiveness of splinting found that all of the women who used vaginal splinting were successful in moving some or all of the stool out of their rectum.
 Before you take this technique to the bathroom, read on for a helpful how-to, plus some advice on when to see your doctor or a pelvic floor physical therapist.

 How to use vaginal splinting for constipation

-So what is splinting?
-It involves using a finger to provide extra pressure that helps move the stool down and out.
+What is splinting?
+Splinting involves inserting a finger into the vagina and gently pushing against the rectum to help move stuck stool down and out.
 There are a few forms of splinting, but here's a general how-to: